bdlukaa/native_admob_flutter/README.md

 English | [Português](README-PT.md)

+[Read the wiki](https://github.com/bdlukaa/native_admob_flutter/wiki) for advanced usage and more info

 ## ⚠️WARNING⚠️
 - This is NOT production ready.
 You may find some issues
 - iOS is NOT supported